Cognos 11.1.6: Our Favorite New Features

-If you struggle with designing D]Dashboards and making them relevant, why not ask Cognos to do it for you?
-Building on earlier Cognos AI/Exploration capabilities, we can now request Cognos to create a dashboard for us.
+If you struggle with designing dashboards and making them relevant, why not ask Cognos to do it for you?
+Building on earlier Cognos AI/Exploration capabilities, we can request Cognos to create a dashboard for us.
 Dashboard designers from around the world better start looking over their shoulders.

-I only touched on a few of the new features.
-Make sure to watch our April 23 webinar recording on Cognos 11.1.6 with Cognos Offering Manager Michael Peter who demo'd the new features.
+I only touched on a few of the features.
+Make sure to watch our Cognos 11.1.6 on-demand webinar with Cognos Offering Manager Michael Peter who demo'd the features.

-Need help leveraging these new Cognos capabilities or upgrading?
+Need help using these new Cognos capabilities or upgrading?
 We can help with that too.
 Contact us!